NiallJeffrey/DeepMass/README.md

-# CNN_mass_maps
+# Deep Mass
-Using Keras with Tensorflow to reconstruct weak lensing mass maps
+Using CNNs from Keras with Tensorflow to reconstruct weak lensing mass maps